-- The Playback section provides parameters that take effect during project playback, such as the Metronome volume and whether subbeats (Play Ticks) should also sound, and a toggle for Plug-in Delay Compensation. - > The Settings section offers a mix of workflow parameters, including Pre-roll controls (for length and whether the metronome should be active), the Default Launch Quantization setting, whether you want a Post Recording Action to be triggered (and if you want a Delay on that action), and whether you want Record Quantization applied to notes (and if so, whether you want their end times to be quantized as well).
+- > The Playback section provides parameters that take effect during project playback, such as the Metronome volume and whether subbeats should also sound (Play Ticks). - > The Settings section offers a mix of workflow parameters, including Pre-roll controls (for length and whether the metronome should be active), the Default Launch Quantization setting, whether you want a Post Recording Action to be triggered (and if you want a Delay on that action), and whether you want Record Quantization applied to notes (and if so, whether you want their end times to be quantized as well).